flavio-rocha/yellow-pages/README.md

 John 33 should return all the people who are called John and are 33 years old, while 099373927 Smith should attempt to find a person with the supplied phone number whose name contains "Smith".
 Should the search yield no results, the app presents the message: No results, please review your search or try a different one

 If the search did yield results, they are presented to the user.
-Each result shown must include the following:
+Each result include the following:

 * Name
 * Age